kuzzleio/kuzzle/doc/2/plugins/plugin-context/accessors/sdk/index.md

 #### propagate: true

-With `propagate: true`, the callback function will be executed one each node of the cluster. (n executions)
+With `propagate: true`, notifications are propagated to all nodes of a cluster, executing all callback functions.

 ::: info
 This behavior is suitable for synchronizing RAM cache amongst cluster nodes for example.